 The grant recipient will be required to submit original receipts for the reimbursement of expenses (up to a maximum of $1,000) related to the professional development activity.
 The recipient may be asked to provide proof of course completion.

-The successful applicant(s) will be required to submit an article, 500-1,000 words in length and a photograph, for inclusion in a future edition of the TALL Quarterly and website.
+The successful applicant(s) will be required to submit an article, 500-1,000 words in length, for inclusion in our TALL Blog and website.
 This article can take the form of a review of a course taken or conference attended.

 In order to be considered for the grant, all of the following criteria must be met: